CamdenClark/camden.codes/src/pages/blog/cookie-consent-browsers.md

 #### Roadblock 3: Regulatory patchwork

-This seems like the main roadblock for the near future.
+This is probably the main roadblock for the near future.
 A lot of these laws are in their infancy, and many jurisdictions are considering their regulatory frameworks on data privacy right now.

 To me, and this could be totally naive, this is actually an argument for writing a standard now.
 If there's a consistent standard that gets negotiated with all parties at the table, it seems like it's way easier to lobby governments across the world that they should write regulation that matches the standard.